Chase Freedom Card: Is It a Viable Rewards Card Option in 2020 and Beyond?

 The Purpose of a Rewards Credit Card

 In this series of articles, which starts with the Chase Freedom rewards card, I am evaluating credit cards for users who are thinking only about the rewards and how to maximize them.
 You should only use the cards if you have money in your normal banking account to cover your charges.
-The idea is that since you will already be spending money daily on normal purchases like groceries and gas, you can use a card to buy or pay for these things and rewards in addition to that.
-If you pay your bills with the credit card, then pay the credit card off every month, you don’t pay interest and you can take advantage of the rewards.
+The idea is that since you will already be spending money daily on normal purchases like groceries and gas, you can use a card to buy or pay for these things and get rewards.
+If you pay with your credit card, then pay off your credit card bill every month.
+By doing this, you won’t pay interest and you can take advantage of the rewards.

 Now, with that out of the way, let’s get to the first credit card I will be reviewing and discussing.